Top Bakersfield Magnet Fishing Spots for Beginners

 Check out our How to Start Magnet Fishing: A Beginner’s Guide for all the newbie tips!

-magnet fishing in bakersfield
+magnet fishing in Bakersfield

-Top Magnet Fishing Spots in Los Angeles
+Top Magnet Fishing Spots in Bakersfield

 Why It's Great: Hart Memorial Park has been a public recreational hub since it was built between 1921 and 1936, which means over a hundred years of people walking, fishing, picnicking, and inevitably dropping things near and into the water.
 The Kern River meanders through this section at near base level, and those river bends are exactly where heavy materials settle and accumulate over time.
 At 370 acres, this is the oldest section of the Kern River County Park, named after County Supervisor John Hart, and the history here just adds to the potential.